-One Size Rarely Fits All: How Personalized, Live Harassment Training Can Make a Difference for Your Ministry
+One Size Rarely Fits All: How Personalized Training Can Make a Difference for Your Team

 If you’ve ever been required to complete pre-packaged online harassment or other workplace training, you know the limitations.
 Sitting alone, clicking through a dry explanation of workplace laws and taking quizzes about improbable break-room interactions, while checking email, helping the kids with homework and drafting a grocery list … need I go on?
 While sometimes informative in a general way, and adequate to meet state workplace training requirements, “one size fits all” training rarely fits your church or ministry organization, and only marginally engages your people.